 Your healthcare provider will figure out the best treatment based on:

 The goal of treatment is to reduce symptoms of the disorder.
-Surgery to cut one of the nerves of the vocal fold has been used.
-Injecting Botox directly into the affected muscles of the voice box has had some success.
+Injecting Botox directly into the affected muscles of the voice box is a common therapy that is successful.
 Speech therapy is also a key part of treatment.
+Some centers offer a surgery to cut one of the nerves of the vocal fold.

 Living with spasmodic dysphonia